Gary Loveman: Well Dot Inc.

-In January 2019, he co-founded Well Dot, Inc., a personal health management platform The company developed an artificial intelligence (AI) app tool designed to increase individual health engagement, which it markets to employers, community health organizations, and directly to consumers.
+In January 2019, he co-founded Well Dot, Inc., a personal health management platform the company developed an artificial intelligence (AI) app tool designed to increase individual health engagement, which it markets to employers, community health organizations, and directly to consumers.
 Well raised its initial seed funding in November 2019, including from General Catalyst and Blue Cross and Blue Shield of North Carolina.
-Headquartered in North Carolina and Massachusetts, Loveman serves as CEO.
+Headquartered in North Carolina and Massachusetts, Loveman is CEO.

 Committees and boards

 Loveman is a member of the board of directors of the Boston Celtics, of which he acquired a minority stake in 2007.
-He also served on the board of directors at FedEx, Coach, Inc. and of the American Gaming Association, of which he previously served as chairman, from 2007 to 2009.
+He also was on the board of directors at FedEx, Coach, Inc. and of the American Gaming Association, of which he was chairman, from 2007 to 2009.

 He was chairman of the Business Roundtable's Health and Retirement Committee.
 In 2012, he was named to the President's Export Council.
 He was previously a member of MIT's Department of Economics' visiting committee.
 Loveman and his wife have also helped with fundraising efforts for Joslin Diabetes Center.
 Loveman is also on the board of trustees of Boston Children's Hospital.
 In 2017, Boston Children's Hospital announced that $350,000 had been donated in honor of Loveman by his former colleagues to fund malaria research and a music therapy program.
 In 2019, he joined the boards of The Aspen Group and diagnostic device startup Healthy.io.